laiifuu/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
-Shout out to the Ruby documentation :)
+- Shout out to the Ruby and Rails documentation :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>